niemopen/niem-naming-design-rules/ndr6src.md

 * JSON and JSON-LD – message serialization and linked data
 * JSON Schema - message validation
 * RDF, RDFS, and OWL – formal semantics
-* ISO 11179 – data element conventions
+* ISO 11179 – conventions for data element names and documentation

 One of NIEM's principles is to reuse well-known information technology standards when these are supported by free and open-source software.
 NIEM avoids reuse of standards that effectively depend on proprietary software.
 When the NIEMOpen project defines a standard of its own, it also provides free and open-source software to support it.